 If someone helps you, it is important that you know about and agree with everything that is being said in your application.

 The expanded program is significantly different from the program that was offered in 2013.
-This means that Future Leaders 2013 graduates are eligible to apply for this year’s program, however 2018 graduates, who have already completed the expanded program, are not.
+This means that Future Leaders 2013 graduates are eligible to apply for this year’s program, however 2018 and 2019 graduates, who have already completed the expanded program, are not.

 There won’t be any interviews.